ElementsProject/lightning/doc/PLUGINS.md

 The `timestamp` is seconds since Unix epoch of the node's machine time at the time lightningd broadcasts the notification.

-`unit_of_account` is the 'currency' this coin movememnt is denominated in.
+`coin_type` is the BIP173 name for the coin which moved.

 ## Hooks